Gigan: Millennium era (2004)

 After a 31-year absence, Gigan returned in the film Godzilla: Final Wars.
-Millennia prior, Gigan is an ancient bioweapon created by the alien race called Xillien and had fought Mothra for the fate of the Earth and was defeated.
+Millennia prior, Gigan was an ancient bioweapon created by the alien race called Xillien who had fought Mothra for the fate of the Earth and was defeated.
 In the present time, his mummified body is discovered in Hokkaido and Xilliens awaken Gigan to assist them in destroying Earth and destroy the Gotengo to stop its human and mutant occupants from awakening Godzilla at Antarctica.
 While Gigan disables the Gotengo, the crew succeed of freeing Godzilla.
 Gigan faces Godzilla in battle, but is defeated after Godzilla decapitates his head with atomic breath.
 The Xiliens recover and modify Gigan with chainsaw to assist Monster X in fighting Godzilla at Tokyo.
 However, Gigan battles Mothra once more, but inadvertently decapitates himself with his own razor disks after he attempts to kill Mothra before she destroys him once and for all.